-The Hydrogen energy levels calculator helps you to compute the energy levels of the hydrogen atom and hydrogen-like atoms and ions.
-You will also find answers to questions like: how many energy levels does hydrogen have or how to calculate ionization energy of hydrogen.
+The Hydrogen energy levels calculator helps you to compute the energy level of hydrogen atoms and hydrogen-like atoms and ions.
+You will also find answers to questions like:

 Hydrogen energy levels

 The hydrogen atom is made of an electron and a proton.
-The electron has negative electric charge while the proton has the positive charge.
-This means that there is an attractive force between them, called the Coulomb force.
+The electron has a negative electric charge, while the proton has a positive charge.
+This means that there is an attractive force between them, called the Coulomb force (see Coulomb's law calculator).
 The mass of the electron is much smaller, around one thousand times smaller, than the mass of the proton.
-Because of this, we can think about the electron as orbiting around the proton.
+Because of this, we can think about the electron as orbiting the proton.

 The energy of the electron comes from balancing the attractive Coulomb force and the centrifugal force of circular motion.
-The law's of quantum mechanics predicts that the energy of the electron in such situation can take only certain values.
+The law of quantum mechanics predicts that the energy of the electron in such a situation can take only certain values.
 We call these values of energy the energy levels.
 There is the lowest energy level, where the electron is as close to the proton as the Heisenberg uncertainty principle allows.
-The higher the energy level the further from the proton the electron is.
-The energy level tells us also how tightly the electron and proton are bound.
+The higher the energy level, the further from the proton the electron is.
+The energy level also tells us how tightly the electron and proton are bound.
 The lower the energy, the tighter the binding.

 Hydrogen energy levels calculator